 What could be more universal than a thumbs up?
+(Maybe a deep love of travel insurance?)
 Everyone from Michelle Tanner in Full House, to BB-8 in Star Wars knows it’s the best way to show your support, even when you can only speak in buzzes and whistles.

 But it turns out that hand gestures aren’t quite as universal as you may initially think.
 Let’s take a look at just how these gestures can have different meanings around the globe.